Gikabu/cesta-go/README.md

 # cesta-go
-A set of Go packages that provide basic utils.
+A set of Go packages for basic utils.

 ## Packages
 | Name             | Description                      | Notes                                  |